 Therefore, when the king saw her humbly standing in the courtyard and not entering, even though she was his beloved queen and the decree should not have applied to her, this further gained his favor.
 Ahashverosh saw her unassuming presentation as a reflection of her genuine modesty.
-Moved by his affection, the king willingly extended to Esther the golden scepter, which by divine providence he had in his hand.
-Esther approached and touched the tip of the scepter.
+Moved by his affection, the king willingly extended to Esther the golden scepter, which he had in his hand.
+It was unusual for the scepter to be in the king's hand at any given moment, so this was a sign that divine providence was guiding the events.